-The Fair is recognized as the World’s Largest State Fair with almost three million visitors in attendance in 2016.
-Last year’s fair kicked on Friday, September 30th and we were there on Saturday to enjoy the festivities with a toddler, no teenager in tow.
+The Fair is recognized as the World’s Largest State Fair with almost three million visitors in attendance in 2018.
+Last year’s fair kicked off on Friday, September 30th and we were there on Saturday to enjoy the festivities with a toddler, no teenager in tow.
 We headed to Fair Park on Saturday morning with a bustling two-year-old ready to conquer the fair.

 The State Fair of Texas last 24 days and this annual event is held at historic Fair Park in Dallas.
 The fair has been around since 1886 and is organized every year except during World Wars I and II.
 Given my disdain for crowds, I was trying to convince myself this would not be so bad.
 After all, it is early and we won’t be there long.
 Right?
 So we get off our exit to loads of people in neon yellow vest flagging us into different parking areas… I am thinking… okay, this seems to have some order to it.
 Maybe I can handle this.

 Take a few moments to answer the questions below.
 If you answer Yes to one or more of these questions, you may be experiencing eating problems or disorders.
 If so, help is available!
 Be sure to talk about your concerns with your parents, teachers, family physician, or school counselor.

 Are you preoccupied with your weight?
 Do you find it hard not to think or talk about it?

 Do you worry about food, calories, and dieting most of the time?

 Are you unhappy about how you look because of your weight or the shape of your body?